individkid/sidegeo/README.md

   * --dual takes per-region sidedness to sample with similar embed
   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
+  * --stock takes point, initial value, and saturation equations
+  * --flow specify size, rate, and delay of change to pore on facet
   * --listen takes point for where track is recorded or audited
-  * --source takes sound file or source
+  * --source takes sound file, source, or noise with amplitude and bias
-  * --filter takes plane subscript, per area, per flow equalization
+  * --filter takes plane subscript, per area, per stock equalization
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
-  * --system specify flow delta as linear combination of region stocks
   * --action attaches Haskell function to boundary to be activated by click
   * --matrix takes transformation of display, ignored if not -F file
   * --project takes slope and cutoff, ignored if not -F file